cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber query wasm.md

   cyber query wasm [command]

 Available Commands:
-  code                  Downloads wasm bytecode for given code id code-info             Prints out metadata of a code id contract              Prints out metadata of a contract given its address contract-history      Prints out the code history for a contract given its address contract-state        Querying commands for the wasm module libwasmvm-version     Get libwasmvm version list-code             List all wasm bytecode on the chain list-contract-by-code List wasm all bytecode on the chain for given code id pinned                List all pinned code ids
+  build-address             build contract address code                      Downloads wasm bytecode for given code id code-info                 Prints out metadata of a code id contract                  Prints out metadata of a contract given its address contract-history          Prints out the code history for a contract given its address contract-state            Querying commands for the wasm module libwasmvm-version         Get libwasmvm version list-code                 List all wasm bytecode on the chain list-contract-by-code     List wasm all bytecode on the chain for given code id list-contracts-by-creator List all contracts by creator params                    Query the current wasm parameters pinned                    List all pinned code ids

 Flags:
   -h, --help   help for wasm